Funded by Senate Bill 1407

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in first quarter 2018; the courthouse is scheduled for completion in fourth quarter 2020.
+Construction is currently scheduled to begin in third quarter 2018; the courthouse is scheduled for completion in second quarter 2020.
 This schedule is subject to change.

 |Judicial Council of California